 Autoplay Mode, designated by an infinity (∞) symbol, has been added to allow users to stream music endlessly.
 First, the Music app will play all queued songs, albums, and playlists.
 Once finished, it will play music based on music in your library and playlists, similar to an existing Spotify feature.

-The original landing page, which was once titled "For You," is now rebranded as "Listen Now."
-The tab serves as a one-stop-shop for all your favorites and curated playlists for your mood.
-There are widget-style tiles within this tab, which makes using the app more accessible and more visually appealing.
+Once titled "For You," the original landing page was rebranded to "Listen Now."
+The tab serves as a one-stop shop for all your favorites and curated playlists for your mood.
+There are widget-style tiles within this tab, making using the app more accessible and visually appealing.

 It also brings in new Stations For You features, focusing on artists you actively follow.
-Lastly, the tab also include "Friends Are Listening To," which allows you to see what music your friends are into lately.
+Lastly, the tab also includes "Friends Are Listening To," allowing you to see what music your friends are into lately.

-iOS 14 also receives a new search tab, with an overhauled autocomplete feature, suggested categories, and updated filter settings to find exactly what you want to listen to.
+iOS 14 also received a new search tab, with an overhauled autocomplete feature, suggested categories, and updated filter settings to find exactly what you want to listen to.

 In iPadOS 14, the Music app looks more akin to the macOS version.
 It allows users to browse quickly via an easy-to-use sidebar.
 The sidebar is customizable with collapsable sections, allowing users to tailor the experience to what they prefer.

 iPad can also take advantage of a full-screen Now Playing experience.
 You can easily toggle between seeing time-synched lyrics or the Up Next queue, too.